Locations:

 Function

-How do the seminal vesicles help with other organs?
+How do they help with other organs?

-• Prostaglandins, which keep the vagina from seeing sperm as an invader.
+• Prostaglandins, which keep the vagina from seeing sperm as an “invader”

-• Alkaline fluid, which helps keep the sperm alive in the vagina, which is acidic.
+• Alkaline fluid, which helps keep the sperm alive in the vagina, which is acidic

 Anatomy

-Where are the seminal vesicles located?
+Where is the seminal vesicle?

 What does a seminal vesicle look like?

-A typical seminal gland (seminal vesicle) is about 5 centimeters long or not quite 2 inches long.
-However, it’s in a tight coil that would be twice as long if stretched out.
+Seminal glands look like coiled bags or pouches.
+They combine glandular and muscular tissue.
+They also have blood vessels and nerves within them.
+A typical seminal gland is about 5 centimeters long (a little less than 2 inches).
+But it’s in a tight coil that would be twice as long if you were to stretch it out.

 Conditions and Disorders